Sue (dinosaur)

-Sue is the nickname given to FMNH PR 2081, which is one of the largest, most extensive, and best preserved Tyrannosaurus rex specimens ever found, at over 90 percent recovered by bulk.
-FMNH PR 2081 was discovered on August 12, 1990, by American explorer and fossil collector Sue Hendrickson, and was named after her.
+Sue (stylized: SUE), officially designated FMNH PR 2081, is one of the largest, most extensive, and best preserved Tyrannosaurus rex fossils ever found, at over 90 percent recovered by bulk.

-After ownership disputes were settled, the fossil was auctioned in October 1997 for US$8.3 million, the highest amount ever paid for a dinosaur fossil until October 7, 2020 when T. rex Stan was auctioned for US$31.8 million.Sue is now a permanent feature at the Field Museum of Natural History in Chicago, Illinois.
+FMNH PR 2081 was discovered on August 12, 1990, by American explorer and fossil collector Sue Hendrickson, after whom it is named.
+After ownership disputes were settled, Sue was auctioned in October 1997 for US$8.3 million, at that time the highest price ever paid for a fossil, and still among the highest prices paid for a dinosaur skeleton.
+Sue is now a permanent feature at the Field Museum of Natural History in Chicago, Illinois.

 Discovery

 During the summer of 1990, a group of workers from the Black Hills Institute, located in Hill City, searched for fossils at the Cheyenne River Indian Reservation in western South Dakota near the city of Faith.
 By the end of the summer, the group had discovered Edmontosaurus bones and was ready to leave.

 However, a flat tire was discovered on their truck before the group could depart on August 12.
 While the rest of the group went into town to repair the truck, Sue Hendrickson decided to explore the nearby cliffs that the group had not checked.
 As she was walking along the base of a cliff, she discovered some small pieces of bone.

 She looked above her to see where the bones had originated, and observed larger bones protruding from the wall of the cliff.
 She returned to camp with two small pieces of the bones and reported the discovery to the president of the Black Hills Institute, Peter Larson.
 He determined that the bones were from a T. rex by their distinctive contour and texture.
 Later, closer examination of the site showed many visible bones above the ground and some articulated vertebrae.

 The crew ordered extra plaster and, although some of the crew had to depart, Hendrickson and a few other workers began to uncover the bones.
 The group was excited, as it was evident that much of the dinosaur had been preserved.
 Previously discovered T. rex skeletons were usually missing over half of their bones.